Onward and Upward

 This information is for general and educational purposes only.
 You should not assume that any discussion or information contained herein serves as the receipt of, or as a substitute for, personalized investment advice from Simon Quick Advisors & Co., LLC (“Simon Quick”) nor should this be construed as an offer to sell or the solicitation of an offer to purchase an interest in a security or separate accounts of any type.
 Asset Allocation and diversifying asset classes may be used in an effort to manage risk and enhance returns.
 It does not, however, guarantee a profit or protect against loss.
 Investing in Liquid and Illiquid Alternative Investments may not be suitable for all investors and involves a high degree of risk.
 Many Alternative Investments are highly illiquid, meaning that you may not be able to sell your investment when you wish.
 Risk of Alternative Investments can vary based on the underlying strategies used.

 Please remember that past performance may not be indicative of future results.
 Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Simon Quick), or any non-investment related content, made reference to directly or indirectly in this newsletter will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
 To the extent that a reader has any questions regarding the applicability of any specific issue discussed above to his/her individual situation, he/she is encouraged to consult with the professional advisor of his/her choosing.
 Simon Quick is neither a law firm nor a certified public accounting firm and no portion of the newsletter content should be construed as legal or accounting advice.
 If you are a Simon Quick client, please remember to contact Simon Quick, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services.
-Simon Quick is an SEC registered investment advisor with offices in Morristown, NJ; Chattanooga, TN; and Denver, CO..
+Simon Quick Advisors, LLC (Simon Quick) is an SEC registered investment adviser with a principal place of business in Morristown, NJ.
+Simon Quick may only transact business in states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 A copy of our written disclosure brochure discussing our advisory services and fees is available upon request.
 References to Simon Quick as being "registered" does not imply a certain level of education or expertise.

 This newsletter and the accompanying discussion include forward-looking statements.
 All statements that are not historical facts are forward-looking statements, including any statements that relate to future market conditions, results, operations, strategies or other future conditions or developments and any statements regarding objectives, opportunities, positioning or prospects.
 Forward-looking statements are necessarily based upon speculation, expectations, estimates and assumptions that are inherently unreliable and subject to significant business, economic and competitive uncertainties and contingencies.
 Forward-looking statements are not a promise or guaranty about future events.